brianstorti/rubygems_plugin_generator/README.md

 # 1 gem installed
 ```

-And now you can run you plugin to see it in action:
+And now you can run your plugin to see it in action:

 ```bash
 $ gem foo